Education and Arts

 - audio visual equipment

-The ACU Gallery@Strathfield welcomes proposals for exhibitions in the areas of painting, printmaking, photography, design, video, ceramics, sculpture, drawing, and installations.
+The gallery at Strathfield welcomes proposals for exhibitions in the areas of painting, printmaking, photography, design, video, ceramics, sculpture, drawing, and installations.
 A proposal must be forwarded to the gallery and should include the following:

 - Conceptual concerns

 - Material qualities of work: dimensions and quantities

 - CD-ROM or slides of work